Windsurfing and Kiteboarding

 was provided by Squamish Adventure Centre.

 photographs show the directions to The Squamish Spit.
 We are driving in Squamish on

 Highway 99 North, just past the Cleveland Avenue / Loggers Lane

 intersection, with Squamish Adventure Centre (number 1 on the map above)

 to the left lane - a left turn onto Industrial Way is only 1.5 km past

-Industrial Way seen on the left.
+Industrial Way is seen on the left.
 And we missed the turn and had to drive

 Photo of Highway 99 at Industrial Way in Squamish BC Canada

-here, and within a minute you are at a T-junction with Queens Way.
-Turn
+and, within a minute, you are at a T-junction with Queens Way.
+Turn to

-to the right here.
-The sign is directing you to Windsurfing, among other
+the right.
+The sign is directing you to Windsurfing, among other things.

 Industrial Way at Queens Way in the Town of Squamish BC Canada